-Caroline has served with InterVarsity since 2002 as a campus staff member in northwest Indiana and most recently in central Pennsylvania.
-She received her bachelor’s degree in English with a focus on creative writing from Purdue University in 2002 and is currently working toward a master’s in clinical mental health counseling at Messiah College.
-Caroline, her husband, John, and their three children live in “the sweetest place on earth,” otherwise known as Hershey, Pennsylvania.
-In her spare time, she likes to read, discover new music, and attempt to train her uncontrollably exuberant Labrador retriever, Pax.
-Caroline is an associate with Women in the Academy and Professions.
+Caroline served with InterVarsity since 2002 as a campus staff member in northwest Indiana and most recently in central Pennsylvania.
+She received her bachelor’s degree in English with a focus on creative writing from Purdue University in 2002 and holds a master's degree in clinical mental health counseling from Messiah College.
+Caroline, her husband, and their three children live in “the sweetest place on earth,” otherwise known as Hershey, Pennsylvania.
+In her spare time, she likes to read, discover new music, and attempt to train her exuberant Labrador retriever, Pax.
+Caroline is a clinical mental health counselor and a former associate with Women in the Academy and Professions.

 What does it take to get education research to a place where it can actually impact the way schools are run today?
 Listen in on our interview with Ruth López Turley and hear about the deep spiritual roots that undergird her work.